Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly tells when to use (when short-range weather could affect recommendations) and when not to use (for seasonal bloom timing months in advance), and names the alternative tools (sakura or koyo forecast tools).
-This provides clear guidance for selection.
+Explicitly states when to use ('short-range weather could change recommendation') and when not to ('Do not use for seasonal bloom timing months in advance'), with clear alternatives (sakura or koyo forecast tools).

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.